 Because of the enormous cost of transporting bricks within Australia, due to the distance and lack of good roads, country brickworks sprang up in most significant towns during the 1800s to meet local building demands.

 In 1884 the Museum spent the then substantial sum of 500 pounds on models made by the German manufacturer Carl Schroder of Darmstadt.
 This included 80 model furnaces demonstrating different methods of processing raw materials.
-This model kiln was one of them and it was used for displays at the Museum from 1884 onwards just as much of the brickmaking around New South Wales was underway.
+This model kiln was one of them and it was used for displays at the Museum from 1884 onwards, around the same time as brickmaking throughout New South Wales was underway.